-Transport companies with valid Pacific Rim NPR business licenses are permitted to drop clients off throughout the BGI (Drop offs are not allowed at designated islands/ camping areas).
+Transport companies with valid Pacific Rim NPR business licenses are permitted to drop clients off in certain areas of the BGI (Drop offs are not allowed at designated islands/camping areas).

 With permission from the Tseshaht First Nation Beachkeepers, Keith Island has a dock, outhouse and sheltered area to facilitate drop offs and pick ups.
-(Please note that this may not be available in 2022 due to COVID-19 protocols.)
+(Please note that this may not be available in 2023 due to COVID-19 protocols.)